Class-Imbalanced Graph Learning without Class Rebalancing: Handling Class Imbalance from a Topological Perspective

+With the estimated risk scores of being affected by AMP/DMP, we move to the next question: how to rectify high-risk nodes with topological augmentation?
+As high-risk nodes are prone to misclassification, their true labels are more likely to be among the non-predicted classes $j \neq \hat{y}_v$.
+This motivates us to investigate schemes to harness information from these non-predicted classes.
+Since uniformly drawing from all classes probably introduces noise to learning, we propose to estimate the \emph{posterior likelihood} $\hat{s}_v^{(j)}$ that a high-risk node $v$ belongs to each class $j$ after observing the current predictions.
+To estimate $\hat s_v^{(j)}$, we introduce a \emph{zeroth-order} scheme and a \emph{first-order} scheme with $\gO(|\gV|C)$ and $\gO(|\gE|C)$ time complexity, respectively.
+Please refer to \S\ref{sec:experiments} for a practical complexity analysis.
+We do not employ higher-order schemes due to the $\gO(|\gV|^{k-1}|\gE|C)$ time complexity of the $k$th-order scheme.

+\textbf{Zeroth-order estimation.} A natural approach is to utilize the predicted probabilities $\hat p_v^{(j)}$.
+As we have shown, the predicted label $\hat y_v$ of a high-risk node $v$ is very likely to be wrong.
+Thus, we define the posterior likelihood $\hat s_v^{(j)}$ as the conditional probability given that the class is not $\hat y_v$, i.e., Intuitively, the zeroth-order posterior likelihoods $\hat s_v^{(j)}$ are consistent with the predicted probabilities $\hat p_v^{(j)}$ except for the wrongly predicted label $j=\hat y_v$.
+This can be computed efficiently on GPU in matrix form.

+\textbf{First-order estimation via random walk.} We further explore the \textit{local topology} for $\hat s_v^{(j)}$ estimation.
+Since neighboring nodes on a homophily graph tend to share labels, we consider a 1-step random walk starting from node $v$.
+Let $\gN(v)$ be the neighboring node set of $v$, and let $v'\sim\gN(v)$ denote the ending node of the random walk.
+We define $\hat s_v^{(j)}$ as the conditional probability that $v'$ is predicted as class $j$ given that $v'$ is not predicted as class $\hat y_v$, i.e.,

-where $Z = |\cN(v_i)| - |\{v_k | \hat{y}_k = \hat{y}_i, v_k \in \cN(v_i) \}|$ is the normalization term.
-Intuitively, the similarity score between a high-risk node $v_i$ and a candidate class $c_j$ is proportional to the label frequency of $c_j$ among the adjacent nodes $\cN(v_i)$.
-Different from the prediction-based similarity, topology-based method relies both on node-level predictions and the local topology patterns.
-The above computation can also be done in matrix form with $\cO(n)$ complexity.
-Detailed complexity analysis can be found in Section~\ref{sec:experiments}.
-Fig.~\ref{fig:method} provides an illustrative example of the two estimations.
+With first-order estimation, $\hat s_v^{(j)}$ is proportional to the label frequency among adjacent nodes.
+Different from the zeroth-order scheme, this scheme relies on both node-level predictions and local connectivity patterns.
+The computation can be done via sparse matrix operation with $\gO(|\gE|C)$ time complexity.
+As a remark, although this scheme can extend to $k$-step random walks, we do not employ them due to the $\gO(|\gV|^{k-1}|\gE|C)$ complexity of exact computation and the high variance of stochastic computation.

-\textbf{Empirical justification.} A comparison between the two strategies is given in Fig.~\ref{fig:cand-acc}.
-We can see that almost all minority nodes with positive risk ($r_i>0$) are misclassified, but both strategies can effectively find alternatives with significantly higher chances to be the ground truth class for high-risk nodes.
-However, we note that this result does not fully reflect the pros and cons of different similarity estimation methods since we only consider the best candidates with the highest similarity score.
-In practice, the whole similarity vector is used for topological augmentation.
+\textbf{Empirical validation.} Figure~\ref{fig:cand-acc} compares the two schemes in practice.
+Results show that all high-risk ($r_v>0$) minority nodes are misclassified, and both schemes can effectively find alternatives with significantly higher chances to be the ground truth class for high-risk nodes.